dgroomes/java-foreign-function-and-memory-api-playground/memory-addresses/README.md

 * [x] DONE Scaffold
 * [x] DONE (but how do we deallocate the memory allocated by C?
 We're not in an 'Arena'.
 Doesn't this leak?)
 Implement a C function that returns a string.
 How to get the string into the Java program?
 This is where
   MemoryAddress comes in.
-* [ ] Figure out how to cleanup the memory allocated by C. There should be some good examples in <https://github.com/openjdk/jextract/blob/master/samples>.
+* [x] DONE Figure out how to clean up the memory allocated by C. There should be some good examples in <https://github.com/openjdk/jextract/blob/master/samples>.
-* [ ] Implement a C function that sorts an array of strings, in a way that works with the FFM API.
+   * Answer: just like normal systems programming, you have to free the memory yourself.
+I was imagining (in my naive experience), that "hey, the FFM API exposes an Arena, it gets clean up automatically by the try-with-resources block, and process memory is freed by the OS after the process is done" but there is no such magic.
+In theory, C libraries could use some fictional alternative memory allocator that has a "free all" function.
+And in fact, some C libraries do support alternative memory allocators beside `malloc`, like `jemalloc`, but that's just not a thing.
+So, what you have to do is call back into the C library which needs to expose a function that frees the memory.
+So, integrating to foreign functions absolute exposes you to classic C memory management problems.
+But, that's just trade off.
-* [ ] I think I want to turn this into a bitmap example.
-I like the idea of operating on a bitmap in C. So this should be renamed from 'memory-addresses' (that was a working title in the first place).
+* [ ] Turn this into a 'memory-leak' subproject which shows an example memory leak.
+The idea is that when calling a C library, you still need to explicitly manage the memory allocated by the C functions.
+FFM API does not save you from this burden.
+Specifically, I'll implement a commandline program that reads a line-count for a file using C code.
+But the function keeps the read content in-memory and it's up to the caller to free it.
+You should be able to see, in Activity Manager, that the process is using more and more memory.
+As an aside, does the JVM have any idea how much off-heap memory is used?
+I would guess not, but maybe it calls into OS functions to get total memory used?